-The Physical Inventory Taking, was conducted on July 27th.
-Physical Inventory Verification and Design Information Verification involving the CNSC and the IAEA followed on July 28th.
-The scope of the Physical Inventory Verification concerned book examination, physical verification of nuclear material and evaluation of the quality and performance of BWXT NEC's measurement system.
-The scope of the Design Information Verification concerned verification of the facility, general building design, essential equipment, accounting procedures, operator's measurement system, nuclear material characteristics, nuclear material location & flow and operational status of the facility.
-A Short Notice Random Inspection was conducted by the IAEA on December 2nd.
+20th and 21st which involving both the CNSC and the IAEA.
+The scope of the PIV concerned book examination, physical verification of nuclear material and evaluation of the quality and performance of BWXT NEC's measurement system.
+The scope of the DIV concerned verification of the facility, general building design, essential equipment, accounting procedures, operator's measurement system, nuclear material characteristics, nuclear material location & flow and operational status of the facility.
+No non-conformances were noted.

+Two short notice random inspections took place during the reporting period on June 10th and on August 26th.
 The inspection involved physical examination of bundle boxes, sampling and scanning of pellet skids and verification of records.
 No non-conformances were noted.